 Conduct assessments of the needs, dynamics and functioning of families.

-- Provide service in the family home or in the community as appropriate.
+- Provide service in the family home, at the PPFS office or in the community as

 - Arrange integrated case meetings and participate in meetings in collaboration with the family.

 - Connect children and parents to the appropriate supports and

 - Advocate for the child and/or family, particularly in regard to housing, health, basic needs or schooling.

 - Evaluate the effectiveness of services delivered to the child or

 - Observes interaction between parent and child in their home environment during key times of the day, e.g.: mornings, mealtimes, bedtime.
 Coaches, models and educates using various therapeutic parenting models and psycho-education.